usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>>Displacement of the origin from the selected reference point in the body-fixed z- direction.
 Defaults to 0.
 >>>>
 >>>>**"y_offset" : float, optional**
->>>>>Distance the origin should be shifted from the centerline (positive offset corresponds to outward).
+>>>>>Distance the origin should be shifted from the centerline (positive offset corresponds to outward from the x-z plane).
 If "side" is specified as "both", this effect is mirrored.
 Defaults to 0.
 >>>
 >>>**"semispan" : float**
->>>>Length of the wing segment, discounting sweep.
+>>>>Length of the wing segment in the y-direction (i.e. discounting sweep).
 If "side" is specified as "both", the total span of the segment is twice this value.
 >>>
 >>>**"twist" : float, array, or string, optional**
 >>>>Gives the GEOMETRIC twist of the wing.
 If specified as a float, then this is simply the mounting angle of the wing segment and the segment will have no further twist.
 If specified as an array, the array gives the twist as a function of span.
 The first column gives the span location as a fraction of the total span.
 This column must have values going from 0.0 to 1.0.
 The second column gives the twist at that span location.
 If specified as a string, this string must contain the path to a csv file containing the twist data formatted in columns, as with the array.
 For properties as a function of span, MachUp will linearly interpolate intermediate values.
 If a step change in distribution is needed, this can be done by specifying the span location where the step change occurs twice, once with each value: